jmansar/wavexlr-on-linux-cfg/README.md

 There is likely a better way to achieve this behaviour.
 Please feel free to raise an issue on this repository if you would like to suggest an improvement.

-What did not work:
+What did **not** work:
-* Stopping the recording after the initial launch.
+- Stopping the recording after the initial launch.
 The microphone eventually stops functioning if the recording gets stopped.

-* Rely on wireplumber to initialize devices.
-I found this workaround not working most of the time when the device is handled by wireplumber.
+- Rely on wireplumber to initialize devices.
+The workaround does not work most of the time when the device setup is managed by wireplumber.